-This Simply Clay House Christmas Tree Decoration is the perfect way to memorialise this year – the year we stayed home.
-It is a super simple way to use clay to make a permanent reminder to bring our year after year and place on our family Christmas tree.
+This Simply Clay House Christmas Tree Decoration is the perfect way to memorialise a year – the year we stayed home.
+It is a super simple way to use air dry clay to make a permanent reminder to bring our year after year and place it on our family Christmas tree.

-I am a sucker for Homemade decorations.
-I love making them and bringing them out each year and reflecting on the memories that they bring.
-They bring so much joy and 2020 was the year we stayed home so these Clay House Christmas Tree Decoration are perfect.
+I am a sucker for Homemade decorations and Christmas craft.
+I love making with the kids and bringing them out each year and reflecting on the memories that they bring.
+They bring so much joy and 2020 was the year we stayed home so these Clay House Christmas Tree decorations are perfect.

-Our homes became a haven during this crazy year, they kept us safe and warm .
-My home was filled with love, laughter and sometimes quite a lot of chaos.
+Our homes became a haven during this crazy year, they kept us safe and warm.
+My home was filled with love, laughter and sometimes quite a lot of chaos and I wanted to make something that I could remember the year with and I love air dry clay Christmas ornaments,

 Types of clay perfect for Christmas Tree Decorations